Stay safe during spring cleaning

 A thorough spring cleaning gets your house sparkling, but it's not without hazards.
 Get off to a squeaky clean start but be sure to do it with caution and care.

-What are some tips for cleaning this spring?
+What are some safety tips for spring cleaning?

 After being cooped up all winter, it's time to bring a little freshness to your home.
-Follow these spring-cleaning tips to avoid starting the season off on a broken foot.
+Follow these spring cleaning safety tips to avoid starting the season off on a broken foot.

 - Start with a schedule: Review your home, make a list of what is needed.
 Then you can prioritize and schedule your cleaning to keep from being overwhelmed.